 Someone’s personality is what makes them unique.
 Your personality is a collection of thoughts and viewpoints that tell you how to see the world and yourself within the world.
 Normally, you shape your personality during childhood through your environment and inherited behaviors.

-What Does a Schizotypal Personality Disorder Treatment Program Offer?
+How a Schizotypal Personality Disorder Treatment Program Can Help

 Before someone gets STPD treatment, they often go to their primary care provider first to talk about their symptoms.
 Then, the individual gets a diagnosis and can consider which schizotypal personality disorder treatment program is right for them.
 Many people get treatment through a blend of psychotherapy and medication.

 Psychotherapy helps clients trust other people and learn how to build relationships.
-Individuals may go to cognitive processing therapy (CPT) or cognitive behavioral therapy (CBT).
+Individuals may participate in cognitive processing therapy (CPT) or cognitive behavioral therapy (CBT).
 Sometimes, patients use supportive therapy and family therapy to reduce emotional distance and improve relationships.

 Through a schizotypal personality disorder treatment program, individuals can learn how to cope with their disorder.
 This kind of program can help individuals develop self-confidence and a sense of achievement.
-Therapy helps individuals create positive relationships and social support.
+Therapy helps participants create positive relationships and social support.
 Every step of the way, our team is here to provide the necessary guidance and support.